yoyoberenguer/Cobra/README.md

 Screendump are taken from the most recent engine that will be used for a commercial version of Cobra See also the GUI screendump at the bottom of the page.

-If you are curious or interest by the project, you can always drop me a line at yoyoberenguer@gmail.com
+If you are curious or interested by the project, you can always drop me a line at yoyoberenguer@gmail.com

 ![alt text](https://github.com/yoyoberenguer/Cobra/blob/master/Screendump0.png)